Morgan Stanley CEO hints at sale of commodity arm

 VaR is an important consideration for investment banks when making trading and hedging decisions for an asset class.

-If the bank had used its previous formula for calculating risk, the commodities VaR for the third quarter would have been $27 million compared with $34 million in the second quarter and $32 million a year ago.
+If the bank had used its previous formula for calculating risk, the commodities VaR for the third quarter would have been $27 million versus $34 million in the second quarter and $32 million a year ago.

 Goldman Sachs said its commodities VaR for the third quarter stood at $22 million, compared with $20 million in the second quarter and $25 million a year ago.

-Goldman said significantly lower revenues from commodities weighed on its trading businesses in the quarter, singling out weak performance by a unit that was once the pride of the Wall Street titan.
+Goldman said significantly lower revenues from commodities dragged down its trading businesses in the quarter, singling out weak performance by a unit that was once the pride of the Wall Street titan.

-(Reporting by Lauren Tara LaCapra, Barani Krishnan and Jonathan Leff, writing by David Sheppard ;editing by Marguerita Choy, John Wallace, G Crosse)
+(Reporting by Lauren Tara LaCapra, Barani Krishnan and Jonathan Leff, writing by David Sheppard; Editing by Marguerita Choy and John Wallace)